 - Hives (red bumps)

 Hives could show up anywhere on your baby’s body.
-Here are some examples of what hives might look like:

 For eczema babies: Hives from a food allergy reaction are different from the red scaly rash that eczema causes.
 Learn how to tell the difference between a food allergy reaction and eczema here.

 Other signs of a mild to moderate food allergy reaction include:

 - Swelling of the face, lips, and eyes

 - Runny nose

 - Skin redness

 Symptoms of a food allergy reaction usually start seconds to minutes after your baby eats a food they’re allergic to.
 They almost always start within 2 hours of eating a problem food.